How Do Tax Credits Work?

 • Contracting with a third-party facility to provide childcare

-Companies with fewer than 25 full-time employees that pay at least half their employees’ premiums may be eligible for a tax credit of up to 50% of those expenses.
+Companies with fewer than 25 full-time employees that pay at least half their employees’ premiums may be eligible for the Small Business Health Care Tax Credit, up to 50% of those expenses.

 TL;DR: How To Use Tax Credits

-While everyone is eligible for the standard deduction on your taxes, there are also plenty of other deductions and credits that can further reduce what you owe to the government at tax time.
+While everyone is eligible for the standard deduction on their taxes, there are also plenty of other deductions and credits that can further reduce what you owe to the government at tax time.

-Tax credits are available for things like childcare, education expenses, saving for retirement, and even purchasing a clean-air vehicle.
+Tax credits are available for things like childcare, education expenses, and even saving for retirement.
 Businesses, too, can get credits for providing childcare and healthcare to workers, or for creating a more diverse workplace.

 U.S. taxes can be complicated, so if you think you can use a lot of credits or deductions, you may want to speak to a tax expert.